 As part of your Child's combined assessment, a trained clinician will talk with you online to complete an ADI-r (Autism Diagnostic Interview-Revised) and explore your child's experiences regarding communication styles, friendships, relationships, school, emotions, behaviours, and sensory needs.
 Your child does not need to be present for this.

-A second trained clinician will use the DIVA-5 Young (Diagnostic Interview for ADHD in Young People) to explore your child's experiences of ADHD traits.
+A second trained clinician will use the Young Diva-5 (Diagnostic Interview for ADHD in Young People) to explore your child's experiences of ADHD traits.
 This appointment is for both you and your child and is also completed online.
 The clinician will also explore your child's early developmental history and mental health experiences in order to ensure the diagnosis is accurate and valid.

 4. ADOS-2 Observation Face-to-Face